 As a young person, Jane companioned her grandmother and a good friend through their last years and developed a deep concern for end-of-life care.
 She has spent many years volunteering with the ill and elderly during a career in Information Technology.
 Now, in the role of end-of-life doula, Jane can pursue her lifelong passion for palliative and hospice care and work with the elderly.
 She brings all her life experience to her business, Transition with Tranquility, and believes that this new path in her life has been divinely driven.
 Jane feels it is long past time to treat dying as a natural process and let the dying decide how their last chapter will read.
 Jane feels humbled to be supporting the dying as a compassionate and objective end-of-life doula.

-Jane trained with INELDA and has an End of Life Doula Certificate from the University of Vermont, is a hospice and No One Dies Alone (NODA) volunteer, and will be finishing a Master's Degree in Palliative Care July 2021 from the University of Maryland, Baltimore.
+Jane trained with INELDA and has an End-of-Life Doula Certificate from the University of Vermont, is a hospice and No One Dies Alone (NODA) volunteer, and has a Master's Degree in Palliative Care from the University of Maryland, Baltimore.